Summary Page: Getting around: your options for a sustainable future

 Where you will go

-Go to Auckland, New Zealand's biggest city which has 15,000 cars added to its traffic every year.
-Get around Auckland using different modes and compare them.
+Go to Wellington, New Zealand's capital city.
+Get around Wellington using different modes and compare them.
 Connect with people about the importance of roads and road safety in New Zealand, now and in the future.

 Health and Physical Education: Healthy Communities and Environments Levels 2-4; Mathematics and Statistics: Statistics Levels 2-4; Social Studies: Place and Environment Levels 2-4, Continuity and Change Levels 2-4; Technology Levels 2-4